Fancy Horizontal Image

 Koji Hirata is a Senior Research Fellow in History at Monash University.
 His research focuses on modern China and its foreign economic and political interactions, especially with Japan, Russia/the Soviet Union, and Britain.
 His recent publications include Making Mao’s Steelworks:

-In the spotlight News Quarterly Round-up
+News Quarterly Round-up

 NEWS ROUND-UP: WINTER 2025